haroonwahed/fiscavo/replit.md

 - **2024-12-26**: Completed application rebranding to Fiscavo
   - Updated application name from "BelastingAssistent" to "Fiscatax", then to "Taxenzo", and finally to "Fiscavo"
   - Integrated custom Fiscavo logo image throughout the application
-  - Updated to new Fiscavo logo with blue accent design (fiscavo_1750937448386.png)
+  - Updated to latest Fiscavo logo with refined blue design (fiscavo (1)_1750940637348.png)
   - Added new positioning: "Simpel | Veilig | Accuraat"
   - Enhanced FAQ section with comprehensive Dutch tax questions (15 total)
   - Added application-specific support questions covering all features